Natural Sources of Vitamin D for Strong Bones

 Value of Nutrition:

-Protein: Compared to egg whites, egg yolks have less protein.
+Compared to egg whites, egg yolks have less protein.

 Fat: Both saturated and unsaturated fats are abundant in egg yolks.